Here's How To Use The New Snapchat Tinted Brush And Continuous Recording Features

 Tinted brush is available for iOS and Android; continuous video is available for iOS.

-The instructions for the tinted brush say "Outline an object to change its color!"
-It basically just adds a transparent swatch of color over the something — but it's not SUPER-easy to use.
+The instructions for the tinted brush say, "Outline an object to change its color!"
+It basically just adds a transparent swatch of color over the something — but it's not SUPER easy to use.

 I tried to change my headphones purple, but ended up with a purple ceiling.